Construction and management simulation: Sports management games

 Sports management games have the player as the owner or team manager of a sports team, and guides decisions related to training, player selection, and other facets of the team as they progress through a season, ideally guiding the team towards a championship title.
 In some games, the management facets are layered atop the actual sports simulation, as in the case of Electronic Arts' FIFA or Madden NFL series, so that players can also play within the games as one of the athletes on the field, as well as manage the team through a season.
 Other sports management games, such as the Football Manager series, do not give player direct control on the actual sports matches, but may allow the player, as the team manager, to influence how they are played out, or otherwise simply simulate the games' results based on the team's composition set by the player.

+Dungeon management games

+Dungeon management or dungeon builder games are games that involve the player managing a dungeon crawl to challenge non-playable characters or other players.
+The subgenre was popularized by 1997's Dungeon Keeper, with many spiritual successors coming out in the 2010s, such as Dungeons, War for the Overworld, and Impire.
+The subgenre is often considered to also be a subgenre of strategy video games because players must strategically design their dungeons to counter enemies.